bmlt-enabled/bmlt-server/CONTRIBUTING.md

 Use this command to replace the supplied test database with your own:
 ```
-docker exec -i docker-db-1 sh -c 'exec mariadb -uroot -prootserver rootserver' < mydb.sql
+docker exec -i docker-db-1 sh -c 'exec mariadb -u -pbmltserver bmltserver' < mydb.sql
 ```

 ## Running tests

-Start the root server using `make dev` (see above).
+Start the server using `make dev` (see above).
 Then in a separate terminal, run the tests using `make test`.
-Somewhat annoyingly, `make test` will clobber your current database, so you'll need to restore it if you want to go back to running the root server.
+Somewhat annoyingly, `make test` will clobber your current database, so you'll need to restore it if you want to go back to running the server.

 ## Running lint